 2. Ras OmeletteAny discussion on Goan Street food is incomplete without the delicious and famous Ras omelette.
-A regular egg served chicken gravy is a burst of flavour in the mouth, leaving you craving for more.
-While Ras omelette is available at most places in Goa, the one served in Ravi Ras Omelette in Panjim is quite famous.
+A regular egg served chicken gravy is a burst of flavour in the mouth.
+While Ras omelette is available at most places in Goa, the one served in Ravi Ras Omelette in Panjim is famous among locals.

 5. Misal PavA healthier and wholesome alternative to Pav Bhaji, Misal Pav is famous street food in Goa.
 Misal is a nutritious and spicy curry made with lentils, mixed sprouts, and moth beans served alongside pav.
 Tasty, affordable and healthy, this is one of the top street food in Goa.

-Shawarma is a foreign delicacy found in the Goan street food stalls.
+Shawarma is found in many Goan street food stalls.
 It has mildly spiced slow-cooked and smoked meat and crunchy lettuce and veggies stacked up in a flatbread.
-One shawarma is enough for a person and is filling and tasty.
-Shawarma King in Panjim and Haji Ali Restaurant are popular places to grab shawarma.
+Shawarma King in Panjim and Haji Ali Restaurant are popular places to grab shawarma in Goa.

 Spice up your evening chai with this delicious street food, not just in Goa, but the whole country – a crispy, golden brown puff pastry stuffed with veggies, beef, chicken, mutton, and many more Konkan delights.
-A popular option among both locals and tourists, the special beetroot samosas are a must-try!
+A popular option among both locals and tourists is the special beetroot samosas.